vahidmohammadisan/security-helper-android-library/README.md

 # Security Helper

-SecurityHelper is a android library to check the security of your projects.
+SecurityHelper is an android library to check the security of your App on users dervices.

 ## Installation